http://home.arcor.de/skanthak/will become unavailable on January 31, 2017!

 SRP2LGPO.EXE, the program to export SAFER

-settings and rules from the registry to the file
+settings and rules from the Registry to the file

-is a pure Win32 binary, written in
+is a pure Win32 application, written in

 without the use of the